Vintage Stereo Buying Guide & FAQ

 How much power do I need?

 This is often misunderstood.
 It’s also complicated by the fact that mainstream amplifiers sold today are rated differently today than in the 1960’s and `70’s, when methods were more regulated.
 A modern receiver claiming to be 100 watts per channel today would probably rate at 40 or 50 watts if the old methods were used.
 A mid century 50 watt per channel receiver is actually quite powerful, and a 100 watt per channel Pioneer receiver from that era is a monster.
-Many listeners with a small space would be fine with a 25 watt per channel vintage amp.
+Many listeners with a small space would be fine with a 25 to 40 watt per channel vintage amp.

 No, not the chant, it’s an electrical unit of resistance.
 Speakers are typically rated either 4 and 8 ohms.
 The latter is the most common.
 The lower number is more demanding on the amplifier.
 This is normally not something to worry about, at least with most vintage gear.
 Unless you intend to run two sets of speakers.
 If this is the case, you should choose 8 ohm models.

 The majority of modern amps and receivers only support 8 ohm speakers.
 Using a four ohm speaker can potentially damage such an amplifier.